tylim88/Firelord/README.md

 1. [react native](https://www.npmjs.com/package/firelordrn)
 2. [js](https://www.npmjs.com/package/firelordjs)

+## 🦊 Project Status

+Current Status: Beta

+Starting from 0.6.0, the library implemented all core functionalities, and it will slowly exit beta and become production-ready.
+I will not add tests aggressively because I am exhausted, and to begin with, this thing is not easy(I don't know, maybe I am bad at typescript).

+However, one thing for sure, this is the only firestore wrapper that offer complete typing solutions, it is **virtually impossible** for you to make any typing mistake with this library; and it is also the easiest to setup.

+Ok, I may exaggerate a little, but I welcome you to prove me wrong.

+Anyway, star⭐ the project if you like what I am doing, thank you.

+Note: any version that is not mentioned in the changelog is document update.

 ## 🦙 Purpose

-You need to prepare 3 sets of data types to use firestore properly, best example is sever timestamp, when read, it is `Firestore.Timestamp`; when write, it is `Firestore.FieldValue`; and finally when compare, it is `Date|Firestore.Timestamp`.
+You may not notice this but you need to prepare 3 sets of data types to use firestore properly, best example is sever timestamp, when read, it is `Firestore.Timestamp`; when write, it is `Firestore.FieldValue`; and finally when compare, it is `Date|Firestore.Timestamp`.

 Unfortunately `withConverter` is not enough to solve the type problems, there is still no feasible solutions to deal with type like date, firestore.Timestamp, number and array where different types are needed in read, write and compare(query).
 This library is a wrapper that introduces deep type solutions to handle each case.